EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

 =====================================
-Chapter 17 - Django's cache framework
+Chapter 17 - Django\'s cache framework
 =====================================

-A fundamental trade-off in dynamic Web sites is, well, they're dynamic.
-Each time a user requests a page, the Web server makes all sorts of calculations -- from database queries to template rendering to business logic -- to create the page that your site's visitor sees.
+A fundamental trade-off in dynamic Web sites is, well, they\'re dynamic.
+Each time a user requests a page, the Web server makes all sorts of calculations -- from database queries to template rendering to business logic -- to create the page that your site\'s visitor sees.
 This is a lot more expensive, from a processing-overhead perspective, than your standard read-a-file-off-the-filesystem server arrangement.

-For most Web applications, this overhead isn't a big deal.
-Most Web applications aren't ``washingtonpost.com`` or ``slashdot.org``; they're simply small- to medium-sized sites with so-so traffic.
-But for medium- to high-traffic sites, it's essential to cut as much overhead as possible.
+For most Web applications, this overhead isn\'t a big deal.
+Most Web applications aren\'t ``washingtonpost.com`` or ``slashdot.org``; they\'re simply small- to medium-sized sites with so-so traffic.
+But for medium- to high-traffic sites, it\'s essential to cut as much overhead as possible.

-That's where caching comes in.
+That\'s where caching comes in.

-To cache something is to save the result of an expensive calculation so that you don't have to perform the calculation next time.
-Here's some pseudocode explaining how this would work for a dynamically generated Web page::
+To cache something is to save the result of an expensive calculation so that you don\'t have to perform the calculation next time.
+Here\'s some pseudocode explaining how this would work for a dynamically generated Web page::

     given a URL, try finding that page in the cache